TheWebMonks/meshmonk/docs/ubuntu.md

 If you started building without changing the 'other compiler options' first, you'll have to 'Rebuild' the meshmonk library after changing the compiler options instead of 'Build'.

+Now go into the home/user/projects/meshmonk/meshmonk/bin/Release/ folder and you should see the resulting .so file, which is the shared library we just compiled.
+Make sure the name is 'libmeshmonk.so'.
+CodeBlocks often wrongfully names it 'liblibmeshmonk.so'.
+If that's the case, manually change the name back to 'libmeshmonk.so'.

 ### Installing meshmonk
 Now that you've compiled everything, we're going to put the library files in the right places so that other applications can access them:
 1) Copy the shared library 'libmeshmonk.so' to /usr/local/lib/: `sudo cp /home/user/projects/meshmonk/meshmonk/bin/Release/libmeshmonk.so /usr/local/lib/`